Bob Katter: Independent MP (2001–2011)

-In 2001, Katter resigned from the National Party and easily retained his seat as an independent at the general elections of 2001, 2004, 2007 and 2010, each time ending up with a percentage vote in the high sixties after preferences were distributed.
+Following his resignation from the Nationals, Katter easily retained his seat as an independent at the general elections in 2001, 2004, 2007 and 2010, each time winning with a percentage vote in the high sixties after preferences were distributed.

 In the aftermath of the 2010 hung federal election, Katter offered a range of views on the way forward for government.
-Two other former National Party MPs, both independents from rural electorates, Tony Windsor, Rob Oakeshott decided to support a Labor government.
-Katter presented his 20 points document and asked the major parties to respond before deciding which party he would support.
-As a result, he broke with Windsor and Oakeshott and supported the Liberal/National Coalition for Government.
-On 7 September 2010, Katter announced his support for a Liberal/National Party coalition minority government.
+Two other former National Party MPs, both independents from rural electorates, Tony Windsor and Rob Oakeshott decided to support a Labor government.
+Katter presented his 20 points document and requested for the major parties to respond before deciding which party he would support.
+As a result, he broke with Windsor and Oakeshott and supported the Liberal–National coalition for government.
+On 7 September 2010, Katter announced his support for a Coalition minority government.

 Katter's Australian Party (2011–present)

 On 5 June 2011, Katter launched a new political party, Katter's Australian Party, which he said would "unashamedly represent agriculture".
 He made headlines after singing to his party's candidates during a meeting on 17 October 2011, saying it was his "election jingle".